How we assess your application

 - your family situation is not clear—reasons could include a divorce or an adoption that is not yet complete or child custody issues that have not been resolved, or

-- the visa office has to contact other CIC offices in Canada or abroad to verify the data you gave.
+- a visa office has to contact other CIC offices in Canada or abroad to verify the data you gave.

 You can check the status of your application online after the visa office has received it from CIO and started processing.